 Canada Warblers can be a little more difficult to find than other warblers due to their declining populations and northern breeding distribution, but they are not impossible to find.
 Look for a forest patch with a mossy understory filled with ferns, shrubs, and rhododendrons.
 Take some time to scan the understory for quick movements and listen for a sharp chip followed by a sweet warble.
 They tend to flick their wings and tail as they hop between branches, which might catch your eye.
 Their eyering and black necklace make them one of the easier warblers to ID.
 During migration, they flock with other birds including Wilson's Warblers, Tufted Titmice, American Redstarts, and other warblers.
 They also respond strongly to pishing or squeaking sounds, peeking out of dense vegetation or coming in closer.

 - Cool Facts

-- Canada Warblers fly more than 3,000 miles from the wintering grounds in South America to the breeding grounds in the United States and Canada.
+- Canada Warblers fly more than 3,000 miles from their wintering grounds in South America to their breeding grounds in the United States and Canada.

-- The oldest recorded Canada Warbler was a male at least 8 years old when he was found in Quebec in 1982.
+- The oldest recorded Canada Warbler was a male who was at least 8 years old when he was found in Quebec in 1982.
 He had been banded in the same province in 1975.